Skip to main content

 Bandhe huye hai Tujhse.

 Bondita was about to serve Aniruddha dinner when he took the serving himself.
-Frowning slightly she went on to serve Trilochan, Binoy and Batuk.
+Frowning slightly, she went on to serve Trilochan, Binoy and Batuk.
 She noticed him avoiding her.

 "So Mashi called.
 She will be here tomorrow."
 Aniruddha smiled at Somnath's words.
 "She and Ira are coming over early as Mesho is leaving for a business trip."

 "Prabhavati is coming tomorrow?"
 Binoy smiled.
 "Very well.
-It's been a long since I last met her on my last trip to Bombay."
+It's been a long time since I last met her on my last trip to Bombay."

 "They still stay there?"
 Trilochan asked.

-"About thirteen I guess."
+"About thirteen, I guess."
 Binoy thought a little.

 "Bondita."
 Trilochan made her walk up to him.
 "Make sure the guest room beside Batuk is open and cleaned.
 Prabhavati was Shubhra Boudi's favourite sister.
 She is family."
 Bondita nodded.

 "Bouma.
 Bouma."
-She ran up the stairs pulling her saree over her face.
+She ran up the stairs, pulling her saree over her face.

 "The food tastes like a disaster."
-She pushed the plate away looking disgusted.
+She pushed the plate away, looking disgusted.
 "I'd better starve."

 "But… you told me to boil the vegetables without any salt or spices.
 How can it taste…"